-Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
+Covered Health Care Service The Netw Amount You Pay work e Amount You Pay it-of-Network at are the Limitations Exceptions?
 Does the Amount You Pay Apply to the Out- of-Pocket Limit?
 Network Yes Non Network Yes Does the Annual Deductible Apply?
-Network Yes Non Network Yes Female Sterilization • What Is the Copayme or Coinsurance You Pay?
-This May Includ a Copayment, Coinsurance or Both.
-None Non Network 40% Does the Amount You Pay Apply to the Out- of-Pocket Limit?
+Network Yes Non Network Yes Female Sterilization What Is the Copayme or Coinsurance You Pay?
+This May Includa Copayment, Coinsurance or Both.
+Vetwork None Non Network 40% Does the Amount You Pay Apply to the Out- of-Pocket Limit?
 Network No Non Network Yes Does the Annual Deductible Apply?
 Network No Non Network Yes